 Good things take time

 Breastfeeding is best for you and your baby, but it isn't always easy.
 It takes time and practise.
-It can take up to six weeks for you and your baby to learn the skill of breastfeeding.
+It can take about 6 weeks for you and your baby to learn the skill of breastfeeding.

 There are many support services that can help you.

-Call the Breastfeeding Helpline on 1800 686 268 to speak with a qualified breastfeeding counsellor.
+Call the Australian Breastfeeding Association (ABA) Helpline on 1800 686 268 to speak with a breastfeeding counsellor.

 Free, 24 hours a day, 7 days a week.

-You can also download the Mum2Mum app for:
+You can also visit the ABA website for more information or download the Mum2Mum app to:

-• breastfeeding information based on your baby’s age
+• get breastfeeding information based on your baby’s age

-• recording your baby’s feeds, sleeps and nappy changes
+• record your baby’s feeds, sleeps and nappy changes

 • live chat.